Chadtech/Complicated-Form-Demo-in-Elm/readme.md

 # Background

 Recently I consulted a company that used an out-of-the-box solution for a form and while it seems to get the job done the code was getting kind of difficult to work with.
 I proposed that if they plan on scaling their form code, or if its currently leading to problems, that they should consider rewriting it from scratch.
+This repo is meant to be an example of how it could be done from scratch.

 # Why